sg_wr_mode(8) - man - phpman

 length of the SCSI commands (cdb) sent to DEVICE.
 The default is 10 so 10 byte MODE

 SENSE and MODE SELECT commands are issued.
-Some old devices don't support the 10
+Some old devices don't support the 10 byte

-byte variants hence this option.
+variants hence this option.

 -m, --mask=M,M...

-the contents string then the remaining bytes are taken from the contents string.
-If
+string then the remaining bytes are taken from the contents string.
+If the contents

-are taken from the existing mode page (i.e. they are left unaltered).
+the existing mode page (i.e. they are left unaltered).

 -p, --page=PG_H